A Walk through the history of the City of the Hills in Oneonta, New York

 Wilbur Mansion

-The Wilber Mansion, a Victorian designed home, is a focal point for Oneonta’s downtown history.
+The Wilber Mansion, a Victorian-designed home, is a focal point for Oneonta’s downtown history.

-Fairfield Mansion now the Masonic Lodge
+Fairfield Mansion is now the Masonic Lodge

 PLAYER PIANOS